Senior Director of Parent Advocacy

 Work examples

-At Alpha, parent advocacy operates as a core growth driver, not an ancillary support function.
-You will facilitate high-stakes, trust-dependent conversations, design and execute conversion-focused events, and cultivate conviction one relationship at a time.
-Success requires mastery of both the institutional narrative and the operational model.
-You must internalize precisely what distinguishes Alpha—and how to articulate that in language that compels action.
+At Alpha, parent advocacy functions as a core growth driver, not a support service.
+You will facilitate high-stakes conversations, lead conversion-focused events, and build commitment one household at a time.
+This requires command of both the narrative and the model.
+You must understand precisely what distinguishes Alpha—and how to articulate that in language that influences decisions.

-Want to understand the narratives you will help shape and amplify?
+Interested in the narratives you will help develop and amplify?
 Begin here:

 🎥 Why Families Leave Traditional School for Alpha

-Listen to three Alpha fathers describe their decision to move away from conventional schooling—and the impact Alpha's approach has had on their children's confidence, autonomy, and academic progress.
+Three Alpha fathers discuss their decision to move away from conventional education—and how Alpha's approach has transformed their children's confidence, autonomy, and academic performance.

 👉 Watch the conversation (24 min)